Without enzymes, we could not function at all!

 The factors to consider with enzymes include their optimal temperature and pH!

-- Every enzyme has its favourite temperature, other wise their chemical bonds break and their active sites DENATURE
+Every enzyme has its optimum temperature, otherwise their chemical bonds break and their active sites denature.

-- Changing the temperature will change the amount of successful molecular collisions
+Changing the temperature will change the number of successful molecular collisions.

-However, it’s important to note that not every collision leads to a successful complex as sometimes the substrate goes into the active site but doesn’t react, but optimal conditions mean more collisions and so successful collisions over time are more likely, maintaining a fast rate of reaction.
+However, it’s important to note that not every collision leads to a successful complex as sometimes the substrate goes into the active site but doesn’t react.
+Generally though, optimum conditions mean more collisions and so successful collisions over time are more likely, maintaining a fast rate of reaction.

 This can also have a big impact on the active site shape, again because of the sensitivity of the chemical bonds between the amino acids in the folded 3D structure.